-As Columbus Day approaches, the United States commemorates the explorer credited with the first European expedition to North America—Leif Eriksson.
+As Leif Erikssson Day approaches, the United States commemorates the explorer credited with the first European expedition to North America.

 Nearly 500 years before the birth of Christopher Columbus, a band of European sailors left their homeland behind in search of a new world.
 Their high-prowed Viking ship sliced through the cobalt waters of the Atlantic Ocean as winds billowed the boat’s enormous single sail.
 After traversing unfamiliar waters, the Norsemen aboard the wooden ship spied a new land, dropped anchor and went ashore.
 Half a millennium before Columbus “discovered” America, those Viking feet may have been the first European ones to ever have touched North American soil.

 Exploration was a family business for the expedition’s leader, Leif Eriksson (variations of his last name include Erickson, Ericson, Erikson, Ericsson and Eiriksson).
 His father, Erik the Red, founded the first European settlement of Greenland after being expelled from Iceland around A.D.
 985 for killing a neighbor.
 (Erik the Red’s father, himself, had been banished from Norway for committing manslaughter.)
 Eriksson, who is believed to have been born in Iceland around A.D.
 970, spent his formative years in desolate Greenland.
 Around A.D.
 1000, Eriksson sailed east to his ancestral homeland of Norway.
 There, King Olaf I Tryggvason converted him to Christianity and charged him with proselytizing the religion to the pagan settlers of Greenland.
 Eriksson converted his mother, who built Greenland’s first Christian church, but not his outlaw father.